frode-sandnes/IMAGE-SIMILARITY/README.md

 # IMAGE-SIMILARITY
+This is the companikon resources to the article:

+Frode Eika Sandnes, Applying Image Similarity Analysis to Coursework in Visual Design Education, Thinking Skills and Creativity 61 (2026) 102169. https://doi.org/10.1016/j.tsc.2026.102169

-You find a project description here: https://frode-sandnes.github.io/IMAGE-SIMILARITY/
+You will find a project description here: https://frode-sandnes.github.io/IMAGE-SIMILARITY/

 A tool for preparing json files with images extracted from pdf documents.
 The tool also can extract text: